-- (1) Allowances for accommodation, living expenses, outfit, and shipping - (2) Expenses for study tours (basically in the form of train tickets). - (3) Free medical care for participants who become ill after arriving in Japan (costs related to pre-existing illness, pregnancy, or dental treatment are not included) - (4) Expenses for program implementation, including materials For more details, please see p.
-9-16 of the brochure for participants titled "KENSHU-IN GUIDE BOOK," which will be given to the selected participants before (or at the time of) the pre-departure orientation.
+- (1) Allowances for accommodation, meals, living expenses, outfit, and shipping - (2) Expenses for study tours (basically in the form of train tickets.) - (3) Free medical care for participants who become ill after arriving in Japan (costs related to pre-existing illness, pregnancy, or dental treatment are not included) - (4) Expenses for program implementation, including materials For more details, please see "III.
+ALLOWANCES" of the brochure for participants titled "KENSHU-IN GUIDE BOOK," which will be given before departure for Japan.